FixedEffects/InteractiveFixedEffectModels.jl/README.md

 In contrast, this method does not work with models with interactive fixed effects.
 While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.

 #### Can I have multiple observations per (id x time) ?
-Yes, but in this case, the problem has local minima.
-Unfortunately, nothing ensures that the algorithm ends up finding the global minimum.
+Yes, but in this case, the optimization problem generally has local minima.
+The algorithm tries to catch these cases, and restart the optimization algorithm on a random starting point.

 ## References